In northern Russia, Siberia burns — again | CBC News

 Economic losses

-The Moscow Times reports economic losses from melting permafrost alone is expected to cost Russia's economy up to $2.3 billion US per year.
+The Moscow Times reports economic losses from thawing permafrost alone is expected to cost Russia's economy up to $2.3 billion US per year.
 Last year's fires likely cost rural communities in the region almost $250 million US.

 In March, Russia announced 29 measures it would be taking to try to deal with climate change over its vast landmass but critics complained the efforts have been more focused on exploiting natural resources in the Arctic than mitigating the impacts of a warming climate.